snanda85/monthlyinvest/source/posts/_posts/2014-09-23-basics-of-investing.md

 ---
 title: Basics of Investing
 subtitle: How to start thinking about investments
+justify: true
 categories:
 - gyan
 ---
-The habbit of investment habbit is not a sudden change in lifestyle.
+The habit of investment cannot be the result of an impulsive decision, but rather a gradual change in the mindset.
-While investing a lumpsum amount is not bad, it is actually the regular savings that helps in accumulating wealth over time.
+Although investing a lumpsum amount is not bad, it is actually the regular savings that helps in accumulating wealth over time.
 Slowly and steadily, regular investing becomes a habit that can reward you in future.
 It provides the discipline to allocate money for saving before you have the temptation to spend it.

 <!--more-->